A Natural Introduction to Fine-Tuning: Resolutions to fine-tuning

 However, for this to work we actually have to assume something: $P(E) \neq 0$.
 And we just saw that using the rules of probability we would get $0$.\\ We could of course use Bayesian statistics in the case of technical naturalness and quantify the sensitivity of the IR parameters' dependence on the UV parameters \cite{hossenfelder2019screams}.
 Different models can then be compared with each other depending on the assumptions.
 For instance, do we assume a symmetry which protects the value when going to the IR from the UV or not.
-But, again, we would obtain a shift of our question: instead of a distribution we would need to explain a certain set of priors/axioms.\\ \\ It seems like every try to analyse the problem using probability theory either fails or shifts the question.
+But, again, we would obtain a shift of our question: instead of a distribution we would need to explain a certain set of priors/axioms.\\ It seems like every try to analyse the problem using probability theory either fails or shifts the question.
 Even then, the probability for our Universe to have constants with those values remains very low.
-Naturally, it hence seems counterintuitive to believe this solution.
-That we are simply the `lucky ones', mainly because probability is itself very counterintuitive.
-To be honest, it is a very displeasing proposal.
-In the end, it seems like opting for this proposal is the same as abandoning the search for an explanation.
-Somehow, I do find this more compelling than the anthropic principle and design argument, though.
+Naturally, this solution seems counterintuitive; that we are simply the `lucky ones', mainly because probability itself can be counterintuitive.

-\subsection{Living in a Hubble Bubble or Black Hole}
+\subsection{Living in a Hubble Bubble or black hole}